Tautorn/pwa-news-dio/README.md

-# This repository show how to create a PWA to read news.
+# This repository show an example of the a PWA to read news.

 Live code to [Digital Innovation One](https://digitalinnovation.one/)